-Part B: Connecting Priority Growth Needs to Professional Growth Planning- Based on
+Part B: Connecting Priority Growth Needs to Professional Growth Planning- Based on the areas of growth identified in Part A, complete this section.

-Step 1: Write Profess ional Growth Goal 1 What do I want to change about my instruction that will effectively impact student learning?
-What is my personal learning necessary to make that change?
+Step 1: Write Professional Growth Goal 1 • What do I want to change about my instruction that will effectively impact student learning? • What is my personal learning necessary to make that change?
 What are the measures of success?

-Ad ction Plan Professional Learning Strategies/Actions Resources/Support Targeted Completion Date Den nonstrable: Identify the documentation intended to demonstrate your professional growth.
-Artifacts Self-Assessment PLC documents Ongoing Self- Reflection Certificate of Completion Teaming with Colleague 🗆 Logs Observation Data Other: (please specify)
+A ction Plan

+Drofossional Learning Stratogies / Actions Resources/Support Targeted

+Professional Learning Strategies/Actions Completion Date

+/

+Der monstrable:

+Identify the documentation inte ended to demonstrate y our professional

+growth.

+□ Artifacts □ Self-Assessment □ PLC documents □ Ongoing Self-

+/ Reflection

+☐ Certificate of ☐ Teaming with Colleague □ Logs □ Observation

+Completion Data

+☐ Other: (please specify) / • •

-Step 2: Write Professional Growth Goal 2 Professional Growth Goal 2: What do I want to change about my instruction that will effectively impact student learning?
-What is my personal learning necessary to make that change?
-What are the measures of success?
+Step 2: Write Professional Growth Goal 2

+Pro ofessional Growth Goal 2:

+• What do I want to change about my instruction that will effectively impact student learning?

+• What is my personal learning necessary to make that change?

+• What are the measures of success?

-Ac ction Plan Professional Learning Strategies/Actions Resources/Support Targeted Completion Date this section at mid-year or at any other conference held throughout the year to identify progress toward each professional growth goal.
+Ac ction Plan Professional Learning Strategies/Actions Resources/Support Targeted Completion Date